I just realized I haven’t posted in a couple of weeks so I’m going to attempt to make up for that right now.

 Third weekend was a tough one for me.
 Audiences were for the most part unresponsive and quiet.
 There were some good shows, but most just felt like I was performing behind a pane of glass.
 I couldn’t get a connection or a reaction to what are typically strong spots in the show and that really made me question why I was doing what I do.

 Then last weekend (fourth weekend) was a turn around weekend for me, or at least that’s the way it seems.
-Saturday was odd, It was almost oppressively humid, the skies were overcast most of the day, and there was the chance of rain forecast for most of the day that never materialized.
+Saturday was odd as it was almost oppressively humid, the skies were overcast most of the day, and there was the chance of rain forecast for most of the day that never materialized.
 I had a few good shows, and the crowds thinned out early because of the predicted rain which left us doing some smaller shows late in the day.
 Sunday really was a beautiful day, cool and dry and people really seemed to be looking for a good time.
 The only downside I had was that I should have hung the straitjacket to dry overnight because it absorbed so much moisture the day previous.
 Ah, live and learn.

 My biggest accomplishment from the day was my last show.
 The mic pack had died during Steve’s show and there weren’t very many people wandering around so I didn’t bother putting it on.
 I did a trick I call a Perception Test for a group of high school guys from Manhattan.
 For those that don’t know an audience member is brought on stage and a trick is done for them, but every body in the audience can see how it’s done.
 It went over pretty well and a few more people had sat down.
 I run through a few more small effects and more people sit down.
 By now the gypsy drum show thing has started down the hill and I’m fighting to be heard over them (a daily annoyance), but more people keep joining my audience so I keep going.
 I’m doing my effects randomly and not in the order I’d normally do them.
 I finish up what I decide will be my final effect and look up to see standing room only.
 Even with the loud drums people have made the choice to stay and see what I’d do next.
 So I decide to finish the show with the jacket.
 OMG!
 I had the perfect volunteer, she laughed and the audience was responsive.
-The lady I asked to be the timekeeper had a squeeky laugh and I got her to going so hard I thought she was going to hyperventilate.
+The lady I asked to be the timekeeper had a squeaky laugh and I got her to going so hard I thought she was going to hyperventilate.
 Plus every time she laughed the audience laughed so It wasn’t a distraction at all.
 I finally got her calmed down enough to do her part and I did the escape.

 That last show I didn’t use the mic and considering I was talking over the drums for a good portion of it, the audience seemed more attentive than those shows where I’m using the mic.
 I know it certainly helps when the crowds are huge or for drawing an audience, but I’m not convinced I need it when the audience is small.
-And I’m not convinced I could do six shows a day without a mic without destroying my voice.
+And I’m not convinced I could do six shows a day mic-less without destroying my voice.